 - Located at 301-14th Avenue in the Inner Richmond neighborhood (map below), we rent classroom space from Congregation Beth Sholom.

-- Multi-age groups team taught by 2-3 teachers; kindergarten + first grade, second + third grade, fourth + fifth + sixth grade
+- Multi-age groups team taught by 2-3 teachers: kindergarten + first grade, second + third grade, fourth + fifth grade, sixth + seventh + eighth grade

 - Small by design, we enroll approximately 11 students in each grade.
-Teacher-to-student ratio is 1-to-11.
+Student-to-teacher ratio is 11-to-1.

 - Project-based, hands-on curriculum personalized to each child; experiential education throughout the city; integrated music, theater and creative arts